adap/flower/doc/source/ref-changelog.md

 # Changelog

-## Unreleased
+## v1.5.0 (2023-08-31)

+### Thanks to our contributors

+We would like to give our special thanks to all the contributors who made the new version of Flower possible (in `git shortlog` order):

+`achiverram28`, `Adam Narozniak`, `Anass Anhari`, `Charles Beauville`, `Dana-Farber`, `Daniel J. Beutel`, `Daniel Nata Nugraha`, `Edoardo Gabrielli`, `eunchung`, `Gustavo Bertoli`, `Heng Pan`, `Javier`, `Mahdi`, `Ruth Galindo`, `Steven Hé (Sīchàng)`, `Taner Topal`

 ### What's new?

 - **Introduce new simulation engine** ([#1969](https://github.com/adap/flower/pull/1969), [#2221](https://github.com/adap/flower/pull/2221), [#2248](https://github.com/adap/flower/pull/2248))

-  The new simulation engine hsa been rewritten from the ground up, yet it remains fully backwards compatible.
-It offers much improves stability and memory handling, especially when working with GPUs.
+  The new simulation engine has been rewritten from the ground up, yet it remains fully backwards compatible.
+It offers much improved stability and memory handling, especially when working with GPUs.
 Simulations transparently adapt to different settings to scale simulation in CPU-only, CPU+GPU, multi-GPU, or multi-node multi-GPU environments.

   Comprehensive documentation includes a new [how-to run simulations](https://flower.dev/docs/framework/how-to-run-simulations.html) guide, new [simulation-pytorch](https://flower.dev/docs/examples/simulation-pytorch.html) and [simulation-tensorflow](https://flower.dev/docs/examples/simulation-tensorflow.html) notebooks, and a new [YouTube tutorial series](https://www.youtube.com/watch?v=cRebUIGB5RU&list=PLNG4feLHqCWlnj8a_E1A_n5zr2-8pafTB).